calvpang/MAGI-01/README.md

 ## Troubleshooting

 ### "Connection refused" error

 - Make sure LM Studio server is running
 - Check that the URL matches (default: `http://localhost:1234`)
 - Verify a model is loaded in LM Studio

 ### Slow responses

 - This is normal with local LLMs, especially with search enabled
 - Consider using a smaller/faster model
 - Each query requires 3+ LLM calls (3 agents + judge evaluation + synthesis)

 ### Import errors

 - Make sure all dependencies are installed: `pip install -e .`
 - Check Python version: `python --version` (needs 3.11+)

 ### Search not working

 - Check internet connection
 - DuckDuckGo search may be rate-limited; wait a moment and retry
 - Verify `duckduckgo-search` package is installed

 ### Memory not persisting

 - Check that `magi_agent_history.db` is being created in the project directory
 - Make sure you have write permissions in the directory
 - SQLite database is created automatically on first run

+### RAG not working

+- See [RAG_SETUP.md](documentation/RAG_SETUP.md) for detailed troubleshooting
+- Ensure ChromaDB and dependencies are installed
+- Verify documents have been ingested
+- Check that embedding model is loaded in LM Studio

 ## Performance Notes